mantinhas/declaro/README.md

 ### Define Your System State

-`declaro` will generate a `packages.list` file in `~/.config/declaro/packages.list` with the packages you currently have installed.
-Start by editing this file directly, or by running `declaro edit`.
+`declaro` will generate a `packages.list` file in `/etc/declaro/packages.list` with the packages you currently have installed (you can change this location in the config file).
+Start by editing this file manually, or by running `sudo declaro edit`.
 The format is one package per line, with optional comments:

 ```bash
 # Creative Software